- Associated Conditions

-The basic goal of treatment is to maximize function and enhance appearance of upper limb by correcting wrist deviation, balancing the wrist on the forearm and promote growth of the forearm
+The basic goal of treatment is to maximize function and enhance the appearance of the upper limb by correcting wrist deviation, balancing the wrist on the forearm and promote the growth of the forearm

 Passive stretching of the taut radial structures is started at the initial visit and performed at each diaper change and at bedtime.
-Splint is used when forearm is long enough to accommodate a splint.
+The splint is used when the forearm is long enough to accommodate a splint.

 Mild deformity does not need any surgical treatment.

-Other types need surgical treatment called Centralization.
+Other types need a surgical treatment called Centralization.
 Thumb hypoplasia also requires reconstruction.
-This procedure is performed in patients aged approximately 1 year.
+This procedure is performed on the patients aged approximately 1 year.
 Thumb reconstruction is usually delayed until after forearm treatment and usually done by 18 months of age.

-Centralization procedure involves resection of varying amount of carpus, shortening of extensor carpii ulnaris, and, if needed, an angular osteotomy of the ulna is done.
+Centralization procedure involves resection of varying amount of carpus, shortening of extensor carpi ulnaris, and, if needed, an angular osteotomy of the ulna is done.